 It is difficult to put cats in a ranked list with other animals based on intelligence because comparing animal intelligence across species is difficult.
 Each species is uniquely adapted for particular environments and skills, which means every species of animal is considered intelligent in their own right (AC).
-Cats were adapted for hunting small prey items, and more recently adapted for social relationships with other cats and with humans.
+Cats were adapted for hunting small prey items and more recently for social relationships with other cats and with humans.
 These adaptations gave rise to a number of cognitive abilities which we will discuss further.

 What Is Animal Intelligence?

 The study of animal intelligence is closely linked to studies of animal cognition.
 Animal cognition is defined as “all ways in which animals take in information through the senses, process, retain, and decide to act on it” (Shettleworth 2001, p.
 277).
 In other words, researchers investigating animal intelligence are trying to understand the mental capacities of animals (AC).
 Researchers use a variety of tests to measure animal cognition or intelligence.
-Typically, in these tests, the animals have to solve certain tasks that are meant to measure a certain cognitive ability.
+In these tests, the animals typically have to solve certain tasks that are meant to measure a certain cognitive ability.